slaclab/indico-slac/README.md

 # Regular deployment

 After initial setup is complete `docker-compose` is used to orchestrate execution of the whole set of containers.
-This needs small number of environment variables to be defined:
+This needs a small number of environment variables to be defined:
 - `INDICO_TAG` - optional tag for docker images, default is to use `stable`
 - `INDICO_DIR` - optional top-level directory name on host system, defaults to